boabangf/GNN_RL_gene_trajectory_perturbation/README.md

-Title of  Talk: **** Machine Learning Optimization Methods and Their Application to Predicting T-Cell Differentiation Using GNNs and Reinforcement Learning****
+Title of  Talk: **** Machine Learning Optimization Methods and Their Application to Predicting T-Cell Differentiation Using GNNs and Reinforcement Learning-UBC 5th September 2025****